Program requirements for all degrees, approvals, certificates and endorsements are outlined in the related sections of the catalog.

 Course Repeat

-If receiving financial aid, a student may repeat a course for which a passing grade (ex.
-F or W) was not previously earned regardless of the number of times.
-This will be factored into the student's attempted hours versus earned hours (see SAP policy for completion rate).
-If repeating a course with a passing grade (D- or higher), a student will be allowed to retake the course one additional time.
-This will apply whether or not financial aid was received for the first passed course.
-On the third attempt of retaking a passed course, the student will be required to pay out of pocket.
+If receiving financial aid, a student may repeat a course for which a passing grade was not previously earned (ex.
+F, U, W or AW).
+The repeated course grade will be factored into the student's attempted hours, not earned hours.
+Please see Satisfactory Academic Progress (SAP) policy for information regarding the completion rate.
+If repeating a course with a passing grade (ex.
+D- or higher), a student can repeat it once more whether financial aid was received for the first attempt.
+On the third attempt of repeating a course with a passing grade, the student must pay for the repeated course out of pocket since it is not eligible for financial aid.
 For specific questions, please contact the Office of Financial Aid at financial.aid@cuchicago.edu or 708-209-3113.

 Program Procedures for All Graduate Students